emissions-api/documentation/user-stories/user-story-world-map.md

 ### Goal

-Aggregated values for specific sub-areas of an area.
+Latest values of the entire world with timestamps

 ### Data

--     provide aggregated data for a set of areas, once
+- provide latest values of a rastered world with timestamps
-- requires sensor data and positions
+- requires sensor data, positions and timestamps

 ### Delivery